 Market Penetration Pricing

 Penetration pricing is the process of setting a low price initially to increase the product/service adoption rate.
-This helps the company get a quick boost in market share and attract a large number of customers.
+It helps the company get a quick boost in market share and attract a large number of customers.

 Although there are certain aspects to consider while using this strategy: